How Long Does CBD Stay in Your System

 More and more Americans are using CBD (cannabidiol) products because of their revolutionary health effects.
 But one of the most common questions revolves around just how long that CBD will stay in your system.

 The simple answer here is that you should almost always assume that CBD will be detected on a drug test and should be considered when using it if you know that you are about to be drug tested.

 But knowing more about CBD, how long it lasts, and just how your body processes it can go a long way towards allowing you to make the most informed decision possible.

 How Does Your Body Process CBD?

 This all comes down to what method of ingestion you prefer.
-CBD is available in a ton of different forms including dietary supplements, edibles, dried flower, vape cartridges, oils and tinctures.
-CBD is most commonly taken through oral methods, but there are a fair number of people that vape CBD or smoke the dried flower.
+CBD is available in a ton of different forms, including dietary supplements, edibles, dried flowers, vape cartridges, oils, and tinctures.
+CBD is most commonly taken through oral methods, but there are a fair number of people who vape CBD or smoke the dried flower.